Martinii89/BakkesPython/README.md

 * You will need python 3.7 32 bit installed.
 This can be installed in visual studio by accessing the visual studio installer.

 ## Usage
 See src\Python for an example script.
-You have to place this in the same folder as RocketLeague.exe for the plugin to find it.
+You have to place scripts in bakkesmod\py2 for the plugin to load them.

-To make the plugin find the script.
-It's name needs to match the string given in the onLoad function of **PythonPlugin.cpp**: `pluginModule = py::module::import("testPlugin");`

-TODO: Make it look for the python file in a subfolder in the bakkesmod folder.

-TODO: Make it search for any .py file in that folder.
+There is a .pyi file that contains typehints for pretty much everything.
+You may need to configure some to make the intellisense work.

+The plugin should have a onLoad and a onUnload function.